Multi-Antenna Jamming in Covert Communication: System Model

 \subsection{Covert Criteria}

 Upon receiving the vector $\b{y}_w$, Willie performs hypothesis testing to determine if transmission by Alice took place or not.
 That is, he tries to distinguish between the two hypotheses $\mathcal{H}_0$ and $\mathcal{H}_1$.
-Accordingly, Willie seeks to minimize his probability of error which is a function of the probability of miss detection ($P_{MD}$) in case a transmission occurred and the probability of false alarm ($P_{FA}$) in case a transmission did not occur.
-That is,
+The optimal test for that manner, in terms of minimizing the probability of error, is to apply the Neyman-Pearson criterion, resulting in the likelihood ratio test:

-where $p$ is the a priori probability that Alice transmitted a message ($\mathcal{H}_1$).
-According to \cite{sobers2017covert}, $\mathbb{P}_e\geq\min\{p,1-p\}(P_{MD}+P_{FA})$.
-Thus, we define the following criteria for covert communication, which eventually will define Alice's transmission power, as
+where $\mathbb{P}_0$ and $\mathbb{P}_1$ are the probability distributions of Willie's observations under the hypotheses $\mathcal{H}_0$ and $\mathcal{H}_1$, respectively, and $\eta$ is a threshold which Willie can choose to trade-off between his two error probabilities, $P_{MD}$ and $P_{FA}$. $P_{MD}$ is the probability of miss detection in case a transmission occurred and $P_{FA}$ is the probability of false alarm in case a transmission did not occur.
+In this work, we follow the standard criteria for covertness in the covert communication literature \cite{bash2013limits,lee2015achieving,bash2016covert,sobers2017covert}.
+Namely, we have the following. \begin{definition}[Covert Communication criteria] \textit{Alice's transmission is considered covert if

-where $\epsilon >0$ is the covertness requirement.
-That is, as long as \eqref{equ-covert criteria} hold for a given $\epsilon$, the transmission is considered covert.
-Note also that this criterion is reasonable for the following reason.
+where $\epsilon >0$ is the covertness requirement.} \end{definition} Throughout, we assume that $\epsilon$ is a fixed parameter of the system and it is known to all.
+Note that this criterion is acceptable for the following reason.
 Willie can easily choose a strategy with $P_{FA}=0$ and $P_{MD}=1$, by simply declaring $\mathcal{H}_0$ at all times, regardless of his channel measurements.
 Analogously, $P_{FA}=1$ and $P_{MD}=0$ are achieved by always declaring $\mathcal{H}_1$.
-Requiring $P_{MD}+P_{FA}\geq 1-\epsilon$ is therefore equivalent to forcing Willie to only time-sharing between these trivial strategies.
+Requiring $P_{MD}+P_{FA}\geq 1-\epsilon$ is therefore equivalent to forcing Willie to at most time-share between these two trivial strategies.